Trichostema

 Trichostema is a genus of flowering plants in the family Lamiaceae, which are aromatic herbs or subshrubs.
 These plants are native to North America.
 Many plant of this genus which have whorls of small blue flowers are called by the common name bluecurls.

+Research on species in Florida suggests that morphological differences mirror genetic difference and a pair of researchers concluded that insttad of three species endemic to Florida there are actually 10.